-Below are the intensity scores for the 25 most active stocks on Twitter for the past week and month.
-Here is the status of the 50 most active stocks on Twitter.
-70% have Twitter sentiment reading that confirm bullish chart patterns.
-Very few bearish stocks over the past week.
+Below are charts of the intensity scores for the most active stocks on Twitter over the past week and month.
+Here is the status of the fifty most active stocks on Twitter.
+We’re starting to see more consolidation warnings and more unclear charts.

-Below are charts showing the bearish intensity for the most bearish stocks on Twitter over the past week and month.
+Below are the bearish intensity scores for the most bearish stocks on Twitter over the past week and month.

 Over the past week all of our core market health indicators improved, however, none of them improved enough to change our core portfolio allocations.
 Market Positives We continue to see price move higher in the S&P 500 Index (SPX) while perceptions of risk go lower.
 Our measures of risk are signalling that investors and traders have little long term concern.
 Our measures of the economy, market quality, trend, and strength all improved late this week, while measures of market breadth are at historical levels.
 This signals that even reluctant buyers are entering the market.
 Our investor contentment index shot substantially higher over the past two weeks which is another sign of money flowing into stocks.
 Our Twitter sentiment indicator for the S&P 500 Index (SPX) is painting moderately high readings on up days and fairly flat reading on down days.
 This is a positive sign for a market making new highs.
 Even though there continues to be a very large number of tweets concerned with overbought conditions there are enough